felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 ### Think about the following questions

-* How accurate is the odometry-based localization?
-* In what conditions is odometry-based localication useful?
-And when is it problematic?

-### Some information for implementing the code
-The definition of the variables used in the functions is given below.
+* Considering that you are using odometry-based localization, how does it affect the performance of the trajectory-tacking controller?
+* What would you change in the code for the controller to work as a pose controller (final position + orientation)?

 ## Conclusion
 After following this lab you should know how to implement moving controllers for mobile robots, especially to go to position and follow a trajectory.